Stream Governance on Confluent Cloud¶

 With Confluent’s Stream Governance, companies can confidently share the power of data in motion across the organization with a governance solution designed for the intricacies of streaming data.

-To get started with Stream Governance, try out the tutorials and workflows in the sections below.
+To get started with Stream Governance, sign up for Confluent Cloud and then try out the tutorials and workflows in the sections below.

 - Stream lineage, including stream lineage first look and stream lineage tutorial